Phase diagram of early training dynamics in deep neural networks: effect of the learning rate, depth, and width: Intermediate saturation regime

-In the intermediate saturation regime, the learning rate is small compared to the local sharpness ($\eta < 2 / \lambda_t$).
-As a result, sharpness does not change appreciably and reflects the cumulative change that occurred during the initial transient period.
+In the intermediate saturation regime, sharpness does not change appreciably and reflects the cumulative change that occurred during the initial transient period.
 This section analyzes sharpness in the intermediate saturation regime by studying how it changes with the learning rate, depth, and width of the model.
+Here, we show results for MSE loss, whereas cross-entropy results are shown in \Cref{appendix:crossentropy}.

 We measure the sharpness $\lambda^H_\tau$ at a time $\tau$ in the middle of the intermediate saturation regime.
-We choose $\tau$ so that $c \tau \approx 200$.\footnote{In practice time-step $\tau = 200/c$ is in the middle of regime (ii) for the models we studied.
-Normalizing by $c$ allows proper comparison for different learning rates.} For further details on sharpness measurement, see Appendix \ref{appendix:measure_sharpness}.
-Figure \ref{fig:sharpness_transition}(a) illustrates the relationship between $\lambda^H_\tau$ and the learning rate for $7$-layer deep CNNs trained on the CIFAR-10 dataset with varying widths.
+We choose $\tau$ so that $c \tau \approx 200$.\footnote{time-step $\tau = \nicefrac{200}{c}$ is in the middle of regime (ii) for the models studied.
+Normalizing by $c$ allows proper comparison for different learning rates.} For further details on sharpness measurement, see \Cref{appendix:measure_sharpness}.
+Fig. \ref{fig:sharpness_transition}(a) illustrates the relationship between $\lambda^H_\tau$ and the learning rate for $7$-layer deep CNNs trained on the CIFAR-10 dataset with varying widths.
 The results indicate that the dependence of $\lambda_\tau^H$ on learning rate can be grouped into three distinct stages.
-(1) At small learning rates, $\lambda_\tau^H$ remains relatively constant, with fluctuations increasing as the ratio of $d/w$ increases ($c < 2$ in Fig. \ref{fig:sharpness_transition}(a)).
+(1) At small learning rates, $\lambda_\tau^H$ remains relatively constant, with fluctuations increasing as $d$ and $\nicefrac{1}{w}$ increase ($c < 2$ in Fig. \ref{fig:sharpness_transition}(a)).
 (2) A crossover regime where $\lambda_\tau^H$ is dropping significantly ($2 < c < 2^3$ in Fig. \ref{fig:sharpness_transition}(a)).
 (3) A saturation stage where $\lambda_\tau^H$ stays small and constant with learning rate ($c > 2^3)$ in Fig. \ref{fig:sharpness_transition}(a)).
-In Appendix \ref{appendix:sharpness_curves}, we show that these results are consistent across architectures and datasets for varying values of $d$ and $w$.
-Additionally, the results reveal that in stage (1), where $c <2$ is sub-critical, $\lambda_\tau^H$ decreases with increasing $d/w$.
-In other words, for small $c$ and in the intermediate saturation regime, the loss is locally flatter as $d/w$ increases.
+In \Cref{appendix:sharpness_curves}, we show that these results are consistent across architectures and datasets for varying values of $d$ and $w$.
+Additionally, the results reveal that in stage (1), where $c <2$ is sub-critical, $\lambda_\tau^H$ decreases with increasing $d$ and $\nicefrac{1}{w}$.
+In other words, for small $c$ and in the intermediate saturation regime, the loss is locally flatter as $d$ and $\nicefrac{1}{w}$ increase.